Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Simulation Study

 We now refer to the TPRs and TNRs of the methods in Table \ref{tab:simul_gecm-map_vs} to analyze their variable selection performance.
-Similar to Section \ref{sec:simul_gecm-g}, variable selection for GECM-HEM is carried out using the median probability model \citep{barbieri2004}.
-On the other hand, for the MAP-based methods EMVS and SSQLASSO, we use the models returned by their respective R packages.
-Under Scenarios (I)-(III), the TPRs and TNRs for GECM-HEM are close to 1, indicating the effectiveness of our proposed method in including signals and excluding noise covariates.
-For Scenario (IV), corresponding to signals with smaller magnitudes and accordingly weaker information, we observe a drop in both the metrics for GECM-HEM, with the reduction being less pronounced for the TNR.
-SSQLASSO produces similar TPRs but lower TNRs than GECM-HEM across all the scenarios, while EMVS shows the reverse pattern with similar TNRs and lower TPRs.
-In other words, SSQLASSO and EMVS favor larger and smaller models respectively, while our method tends to make a trade-off, with a slight preference towards smaller models.
+For GECM-HTEM, we examine the inclusion indicators $\gamma_j$s ($j = 1, 2, \dots, p$), which are estimated using the median probability model \citep{barbieri2004}.
+More precisely, the $j$th inclusion indicator is estimated as $\hat{\gamma}_j = 1$, if the corresponding marginal posterior inclusion probability $\mathbb{P}(\gamma_j = 1 | \bm{Y})$ is at least 0.5.
+The estimated inclusion indicators are used to calculate the TPRs and TNRs against the true inclusion indicators On the other hand, for the MAP-based methods EMVS and SSQLASSO, we use the models returned by their respective R packages.
+Under every scenario, both the TPR and TNR for GECM-HTEM are close to 1, indicating the effectiveness of our proposed method in including signals and excluding noise covariates.
+SSQLASSO produces similar TPRs but lower TNRs than GECM-HTEM across all the scenarios, while EMVS shows the reverse pattern with similar TNRs and lower TPRs.
+In other words, SSQLASSO and EMVS favor larger and smaller models, respectively, while our method tends to make a trade-off, with a slight preference towards smaller models.